mzhaoshuai/RLCF/README.md

 </div>

+## Features

+- [x] TTA for CLIP OOD classification with RLCF.
+Prompt tuning + backbone tuning.
+- [x] TTA for CLIP retrieval with RLCF.
+- [x] Training and TTA for ClipCap and CapDec.

 ## Installation

 The code in this repo about the three tasks are independent.
 You can step up them task by task.